China’s decision to stop importing half the world’s solid waste is having an impact on the elderly poor in South Korea, writes Patrick Flamm.

 There also are little-noticed social impacts.
 A surprising example can be found in South Korea.
 A developed, industrialised nation, South Korea exports about 230,000 tonnes of solid waste annually to China.
 But after the Chinese ban, South Korea is emerging as a major waste importer itself – especially with plastic waste from Japan and the US.

-Many domestic recycling companies are opting to process the higher quality and more lucrative foreign recycling instead of the domestic waste, which has led to plummeting domestic waste prices.
+Many South Korean recycling companies are opting to process the higher quality and more lucrative foreign recycling instead of the domestic waste, which has led to plummeting domestic waste prices.
 In April, residential recycling waste collection activities in many parts of the capital Seoul and the surrounding province of Gyeonggi came to a halt, with garbage piling up.
-Only after the government agreed to subsidise private recycling companies did collection start working again.
+Only after the government agreed to subsidise private recycling companies did collection start happening again.
 In May, the government further pledged to cut the amount of plastic waste by half, and reduce the recycling rate from 34 percent to 70 percent by 2030.

 South Korea has by far the highest relative poverty rates among the elderly in all OECD countries.
-Many retired South Koreans having no source of income.
+Many retired South Koreans have no source of income.
 The pension system was only introduced in 1988 and the basic pension only provides around 230,000 won (NZ$295) per month.
 The country also has one of the highest suicide rates among the elderly in the OECD, due to loneliness, isolation or a culture of not wanting to be a financial burden on their families.
-Around 4.4 percent of South Koreans over 65 roam the streets day and night, pulling carts laden with collected plastic, glass or paper to earn some extra money.
+Around 4.4 percent of South Koreans aged over 65 roam the streets day and night, pulling carts laden with collected plastic, glass or paper to earn some extra money.
 Their revenue, however, has dwindled since the Chinese ban on recycling waste imports.
 Prices for paper have fallen from around 445 won per kilogram to 110 won and for plastics from 90 won per kilogram to 20 won.

 Today in the age of the Anthropocene, plastic objects are deeply entangled with human and non-human life in many ways.
 Reducing the negative impact of plastic for a more sustainable future is a major challenge for businesses, environmental regulators, and social institutions alike.